huggingface/blog/image-search-datasets.md

 !pip install datasets pillow rich faiss-gpu sentence_transformers
 ```

-To start lets take a look at the image feature.
+To start, let's take a look at the image feature.
 We can use the wonderful [rich](https://rich.readthedocs.io/) library to poke around python
 objects (functions, classes etc.)

 ``` python